sandtron/clai/README.md

 # clai-doc: Command-Line AI Document Generator

-This tool helps you iteratively generate documents using the Google Gemini API.
+This CLI tool helps you iteratively generate documents using the Google Gemini API.

 ## Getting Started